 - Deepen your knowledge about yourself and others

-- Develop and practise well-being for all, sustainably
+- Develop and practice well-being for all, sustainably

 - Help others stay healthy through positive recreational activities